 Reason read: I read somewhere that March 8th is Hug a G.I.
 Day.
 I read this in honor of the thousands of men kept in little boxes from every war.

 If you read this book with a child’s intent, it is a story about a young boy who knows the worth of a human life and tries with heroic measures to save it.
 If you read this book with an adult’s cynicism, it is a book that glorifies American soldiers in the Vietnam War and completely misses the point of the Vietnamese culture.
 My advice is to read it as Mary Lois Dunn intended: as a story for children.
 Chau Li witnesses the horrible torture of an American soldier kept cramped prisoner in a small cane box.
 His own father suffered in same-such box but did not survive the brutality.
 Determined to somehow save the American, Chau Li risks everything to squirrel “Dah Vid” away in a cave until together they can safely rejoin the Green Barets hidden somewhere in the deep Vietnamese jungle.
 As they hide out from the Viet Cong Chau Li and Dah Vid grow close, form a friendship and make unrealistic promises.
 Spoiler alert: the end is ambiguous which is surprising for a book meant for children.

 Author fact: Mary Lois Dunn was a librarian.

 Book trivia: The Man in the Box won the Oklahoma Sequoyah Children’s Book Award in 1968.

 Nancy said: Pearl called The Man in the Box “harrowing and sad” and although it is long out of print, it is “definitely worth tracking down” (Book Lust p 115).

-BookLust Twist: from Book Lust To Go in the chapter called “North African Notes: Morocco” (p 162).
+BookLust Twist: from Book Lust in the chapter called “Historical Fiction For Kids Of All Ages” (p 115).